ScottLogic/blog/README.md

 #### Install gem dependencies

 First, we output gem dependencies to directory `container_gem_cache` on the host machine.
-This is analogous to running "npm install" for an npm package:
+This is analogous to running "npm install" for a npm package:

 ```shell
 ./shell/docker-gem-install.sh